lexbor/docs/source/examples/url/parse.md

-This article examines a code example from the [lexbor/url/parse.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/url/parse.c) file, focusing on URL parsing using the Lexbor library.
+This article examines a code example from the [lexbor/url/parse.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/url/parse.c) file, focusing on URL parsing using the `lexbor` library.
 The intent of this code is to demonstrate how to initialize the URL parser, parse a URL string, and subsequently serialize different components of the parsed URL, such as the scheme, username, password, host, and more.
 Each section of the code plays a